TheELNConsortium/TheELNFileFormat/SPECIFICATION.md

 It is a `CreativeWork` about the current directory where it is, and conforms to the RO-Crate specification.
 Other fields like `dateCreated` (added here) or [any other property](https://schema.org/CreativeWork) of `CreativeWork` can be added.

-In addition to the properties outlined in the [RO-Crate Metadata File Descriptor](https://www.researchobject.org/ro-crate/specification/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor), this object SHOULD include `sdPublisher` property, which references the Organization entity containing additional metadata.
+In addition to the properties outlined in the [RO-Crate Metadata File Descriptor](https://www.researchobject.org/ro-crate/specification/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor), this node SHOULD include `sdPublisher` property, which references the Organization entity containing additional metadata.

 The Organization entity SHOULD contain an `@id`, `@type: Organization`, `name` and `url` properties.
 Any other properties of `Organization` MAY also be added.

-### Second object: current directory
+### Second node: current directory

-The second object is basically describing the current directory (`./`).
+The second node is basically describing the current directory (`./`).

 ```json
 {